Integrated and Accessible Postpartum Care in Portland and Astoria

 Natalie Broders Photography

 Having an expert in your corner to answer your questions in an evidenced-based way can really help you to enjoy your postpartum experience a little more and reduce anxiety.
-Our experienced IBCLC lactation consultants are here to help support you in your breastfeeding or chest-feeding journey every step of the way and help you relax into new parenthood.
+Our highly trained and experienced IBCLC lactation consultants are here to help support you in your breastfeeding or chest-feeding journey every step of the way and help you relax into new parenthood.

 Thank you to Natalie Broders for allowing us to use her breathtaking birth and postpartum photographs: www.nataliebroders.com